plinss/bindtool/README.md

     {{soa:primary_server:admin:refresh:retry:expire:minimum:master_server:ttl}}

 The 'primary_server' and 'admin' arguments are required, all others are optional.
 Note that the serial number for the zone is not specified, the tool automatically generates the serial number using the format YYYYMMDD## and ensures that the generated serial number is at least one greater than the currently deployed serial number of the zone.

 * 'primary_server' is the name of the primary name server for the domain.
 * 'admin' is the email address of the zone administrator.
 It may be specified in bind format or standard email format, e.g.: 'admin.example.com' or 'admin@example.com'.
 * 'refresh' is the time when the slave server(s) will refresh from the master.
 The default value is '4h'.
 * 'retry' is retry interval for slaves to refresh from the master in case of failure.
 The default value is '1h'.
-* 'expire' is the duration the slave will keep a zone file without a refresh from the master.
-The default value is '14d'.
+* 'expire' is the duration the slave will keep a zone file without a refresh from the master The default value is '14d'.
 * 'minimum' is the default time the slaves should cache the zone file.
 The default value is '10m'.
 * 'master_server' is a server to query for existing SOA serial numbers other than the 'primary_server'.
 This is useful if the master server is not publicly accessible and therefore is not the same as the 'primary_server'.
 If the 'primary_server' is not the master, be sure to set this value so that slave zone transfers happen properly after updates.
 * 'ttl' is the TTL value for the SOA record.
 The default value is empty.

 Example: